mavrk/JXLazyController/README.md

 Control Mouse and Keyboard using XInput Controllers (Xbox 360, Xbox One, Logitech F710, etc)

+## Build
+Maven is used as the build system.

+    mvn clean build

+To build the jar file.
+You can keep this file in your startup folder.

 ## Key Mappings
 | Controller |  Function|